The World Health Organization (WHO) reports that almost half of all adults worldwide will experience a headache in any given year.

-A headache can be a sign of stress or emotional distress, or it can result from a medical disorder, such as migraine or high blood pressure, anxiety or depression.
+A headache can be a sign of stress or emotional distress, or it can result from a medical disorder, such as migraine or high blood pressure, anxiety, or depression.
 It can lead to other problems.
 People with chronic migraine headaches, for example, may find it hard to attend work or school regularly.

 Headache is a common complaint worldwide.

-A headache can occur in any part of the head, on both sides of the head, or just in one location.
+A headache can occur in any part of the head, on both sides of the head, or in just one location.

-A headaches can radiate across the head from a central point or have a vise-like quality.
+Headaches can radiate across the head from a central point or have a vise-like quality.
 They can be sharp, throbbing or dull, appear gradually or suddenly.
 They can last from less than an hour up to several days.

 There are different ways to define headaches.
 The International Headache Society (IHS) categorize headaches as primary, when they are not caused by another condition, or secondary, when there is a further underlying cause.

 Primary headaches are stand-alone illnesses caused directly by the overactivity of, or problems with, structures in the head that are pain-sensitive.

 This includes the blood vessels, muscles, and nerves of the head and neck.
 They may also result from changes in chemical activity in the brain.

 Common primary headaches include migraines, cluster headaches, and tension headaches.